There are a few things you should know about ants before you start applying any natural ant control method.

 I’ve heard of capturing some ants, whizzing them up in a blender and pouring that mix down the hole as well (apparently the fragrance of dying ants causes great alarm in the nest) You can then stomp them and pour more boiling water as they emerge from the nest (never done this – let me know if it works for you)

-Diatomaceous earth works really well as a natural ant control because the ants get it on themselves, take it back to the hive and in the grooming process, spread it around the colony.
-It's not fast but it surely works.
+Diatomaceous earth is reputed to work really well as a natural ant control because the ants get it on themselves, take it back to the hive and in the grooming process, spread it around the colony.